ChuloIva/Cogni_map/README.md

-# Brije: Watching Minds Think
+# Cogni map: Watching Minds Think

 This repository provides a toolkit to detect 45 cognitive actions in real-time as a language model (Gemma-3-4B) generates text.
 Think of it as an fMRI for an AI's thought process.